-For your help in understanding the abbreviations that you will see here daily as well as in the Weekly Drugstore Sales Matchups, I have compiled list of the Coupon “Lingo” you will see.
+For your help in understanding the abbreviations that you will see on the Coupon Database as well as in stores, here is a list of the Coupon “Lingo” for you.

 P&G = Procter & Gamble Sunday insert

 RP = Red Plum